lakkatv/lakka-website/content/articles/2016/10/06/major-release-brings-wifi-and-simplified-interface.md

 ## ScummVM, NXEngine, Lutro scanning

-The scanning processes have been improved, and you can now scan for Scummvm, NXEngine and Lutro games.
-Be sure to read the documentation on how to achieve this as some special steps are required.
+The scanning processes have been improved, and you can now scan for ScummVM, NXEngine and Lutro games.
+Be sure to read the [documentation](/doc/ScummVM/) on how to achieve this as some special steps are required.
 Thanks to **@RobLoach** for his efforts on this.

 ## 32bit UEFI boot